 The Argentinian had just been upstaged by a kid that was in a wheelchair whilst he was lifting the World Cup.
 What was striking was the post-match comments from Fiorentina legend Miguel Montuori: “More productive than Maradona; he is without doubt the best number ten in the league”.
 Perhaps a stretch but what Montuori and everyone else had seen before them was a player of miraculous quality.

-The Italian watched his knees capitulate in front of him, yet he still went on to make 605 appearances.
+The Italian watched his knees fall away in front of him, yet he still went on to make 605 appearances.
 A missed penalty in the final of the 1994 World Cup drew tears across the entirety of the footballing world but Baggio revolted, winning the double with Juventus the following season.
 A tale of resilience to say the least.

 Roberto Baggio scored 276 goals and created 111 assists in his career.
 He is highly regarded as one of the greatest footballers of all time, winning the Scudetto for Juventus in 1995 and then again for Milan in 1996.
 He won the Ballon d’Or, the most prestigious individual award for a footballer possible in 1994 and sits fourth in the 1999 FIFA poll of the Best Footballers of the Century.